-The contract may be terminated after the start of a semester without forfeiture of spring semester charges only for the following reasons: withdrawal, marriage, fulfillment of academic programs requiring a student to move out of the area (e.g., student teaching), graduate, or circumstances that are determined by the university to be beyond the student's control.
-Notification must be submitted in writing to the Housing & Residence Life Office prior to the cancellation deadline, and documentary evidence will be required to show cause for cancellation.
-Housing does not release students who have decreased their class load from full-to part-time status, or for failure to have read this contract completely, or for pre-existing medical conditions.
+The contract may be terminated after the start of a semester for the following reasons: withdrawal, marriage, fulfillment of academic pro- grams requiring a student to move out of the area (e.g., student teaching), graduate, or circumstances that are determined by the university to be beyond the student's control.
+Notifi- cation must be submitted in writing to the Housing & Residence Life Office prior to the cancel- lation deadline, and documentary evidence will be required to show cause for cancellation.
+Housing does not release students who have decreased their class load from full-to part-time sta- tus, or for failure to have read this contract completely, or for pre-existing medical conditions.